-Cinema and Digital Media professor, Kriss Ravetto-Biagioli,
+Prof. of Cinema and Digital Media, Kriss Ravetto-Biagioli,

-information about speakers and event updates.
+information on upcoming speakers and events.

 We are pleased to announce the publication of Professor Colin

 Milburn’s new book, Mondo Nano: Fun and Games in the

 World of Digital Matter (Duke University Press, 2015).

 Milburn takes his readers on a playful expedition through

 a light-hearted yet critical account of this high-tech world